-Bacteremia is the presence of bacteria in the bloodstream (see also Bacterial Infections in Infants and Children: Occult Bacteremia).
+Bacteremia is the presence of bacteria in the bloodstream (see also see Occult Bacteremia).

 Usually, bacteremia, particularly if it occurs during ordinary activities, does not cause infections because bacteria typically are present only in small numbers and are rapidly removed from the bloodstream by the immune system.
 However, if bacteria are present long enough and in large enough numbers, particularly in people who have a weakened immune system, bacteremia can lead to other infections and sometimes trigger a serious bodywide response called sepsis.

 Bacteria that are not removed by the immune system may accumulate in various places throughout the body, causing infections there, as in the following:

 In bacteremia, bacteria tend to lodge and collect on structures, such as abnormal heart valves, and any artificial material present in the body, such as intravenous catheters and artificial (prosthetic) joints and heart valves.
 These collections (colonies) of bacteria may remain attached to the sites and continuously or periodically release bacteria into the bloodstream.

 Ordinary activities sometimes cause bacteremia in healthy people.
 For example, vigorous toothbrushing can cause bacteremia because bacteria living on the gums around the teeth are forced into the bloodstream.
 Bacteria may also enter the bloodstream from the intestine during digestion.
 Bacteremia that occurs during ordinary activities rarely leads to infections.